amortensen/dots-architecture/draft-ietf-dots-architecture.md

 ~~~~~
 {: #fig-direct-signaling title="Direct Signaling"}

-In a direct signaling session, DOTS client and server are communicating
+In direct signaling, DOTS client and server are communicating directly.
+Direct
-directly.
-A direct signaling session may exist inter- or intra-domain.
-The
+signaling may exist inter- or intra-domain.
+The signaling is abstracted from the
-signaling session is abstracted from the underlying networks or network elements
+underlying networks or network elements the signals traverse: in direct
-the signals traverse: in a direct signaling session, the DOTS client and server
-are logically adjacent.
+signaling, the DOTS client and server are logically adjacent.

 ### Redirected Signaling {#redirected-signaling}